w3f/Grants-Program/applications/Tao-Blockchain.md

 ![image] <https://docs.google.com/document/d/1Ta4Zim2uT3sAUIjpVQ_Ie5nhf8pzyoR74ih7vv63DkM/edit?usp=sharing>

+1. The Validators commit their identities on the blockchain during the funding transaction of the channel open.
-Both channel parties agree on a committee of Validators before opening the channel.
-The committee acts as power of attorney for the parties of the channel.
-Furthermore, The system employs correct incentives for the t rational Validators.
+2. Both channel parties agree on a committee of Validators before opening the channel.
+3. The channel can only be closed by a transaction published on the blockchain and signed by both parties or one of the parties and a threshold (t) of honest Validators.
+Thus committee acts as power of attorney for the parties of the channel.
+4. Tao employs correct incentives for the t rational Validators to follow the protocol hence it can withstand t = 2f + 1 rational and f Byzantine Validators.
+Consensus is not necessary for updating transactions, as we only provide guarantees to rational parties (if both parties misbehave, one of them might lose its funds).
+When a new update state occurs in the channel, the parties run a consistent broadcast protocol (cost of O(n)) with the committee :

-To follow the protocol and instruct the committee to run asynchronous consensus on every new update, which would cost  O(n) instead of O(n4)  per transaction, thus dramatically reducing the cost.
-Specifically, a party announces to each Validator that a state update has occurred.
-This announcement is a monotonically increasing sequence number to guarantee that the new state is the freshest state, signed by both channel parties to signal that they agree.
-If the consistent broadcast protocol succeeds, both parties can prove that the state update is safe.
-After this procedure terminates correctly, both parties proceed to execute the off-chain state.
+    a)  a party announces to each Validator that a state update has occurred.
+    b)  This announcement is a monotonically increasing sequence number to guarantee that the new state is the freshest state, signed by both channel parties to signal that they agree.
+If the consistent broadcast protocol succeeds (t Validators acknowledge reception), this can prove to both parties that the state update is safe.
+5. Both parties proceed to the execution of the off-chain state.

 At the end of the life cycle of a channel, a dispute might occur, leading to the unilateral closing of the channel.
-The Validator will reply to the party that it can only close at the state represented by the last sequence number thus.
+The Validator will reply to the party that it can only close at the state represented by the last sequence number.
 Define a successful closing at the maximum of all proposed states, guaranteeing safety.
-The closing process is safe because the transactions are already totally ordered and agreed to by the parties of the channel; thus, the committee simply acts as a shared memory of the last sequence number.
+The closing process is safe because the transactions are already totally ordered and agreed to by the parties of the channel; thus, the committee acts as a shared memory of the last sequence number.

 ### BACKGROUND AND PRELIMINARIES